-- Soliciting funds from corporations and local businesses, - Soliciting funds from private foundations, - Conducting business roundtable meetings with lenders and potential donors,

-• Soliciting donations from national organizations.
+- Soliciting funds from corporations and local businesses, - Soliciting funds from private foundations, - Conducting business roundtable meetings with lenders and potential donors, - Soliciting donations from national organizations.

-We anticipate to receive donations of \$100,000 in the form of cash and goods such as computers and/or school furniture.
-This amount was not included in the budget because there is no firm commitment yet.
+We anticipate to receive donations from local business in the form of cash and goods such as computers and/or school furniture.
+No donation amount was included in the budget because there is no firm commitment yet.
 Additionally, several grant applications will be made to local and national philanthropic organizations.

-The proposed budget is geared towards achieving high academic standards while ensuring financial sustainability.
 The main source of funding for the proposed school will come from state, federal, and local funds.
-First year's revenue (\$2,697,169) is estimated based on an average daily membership of 360 students receiving an average of \$7,211.
-We anticipate to receive \$5,130, \$1,556, and \$786 from state, federal, and local funds, respectively.
-As we add new grade levels, our enrollment increase from 360 to 1032 students in year-five.
+First year's revenue (\$2,236,762) is estimated based on an average daily membership of 260 students receiving an average of \$8,869.
+We anticipate to receive \$6,490, \$1,365, and \$1,014 from state, federal, and local funds, respectively.
+As we add new grade levels, our enrollment increase from 260 to 496 students in year-five.
 The school will participate in the National Lunch Program.